Border Crossing Tips for our USA Guests

 Important Notice !

-You will require a Passport for road travel back into the USA from Canada.
+You will require a Passport or an enhanced drivers license for road travel back into the USA from Canada.

 The Canada / US border is reputed to be the friendliest border in the world.
 Below are a few guidelines to help make your crossing as quick and easy as possible.
 With the current increase in security concerns it still generally takes less than 1/2 hour to cross the border.
 It is possible however to meet with longer border crossing delays, especially at peak crossing times.
 For current border crossing times follow these links:

-As of June 1st, 2009, you will require a Passport to cross back into the United States.
+As of June 1st, 2009, you will require a Passport or enhanced drivers license to cross back into the United States.

 Canada Customs and Immigration officers and United States Customs officers are members of or affiliated with Child Find Canada, Child Find of America, the National Center for Missing and Exploited Children and the International Centre for Missing and Exploited Children.
 You may be asked to produce birth certificates.
 Anyone traveling with children not their own may be required to show written permission from the child's parent(s) and proper identification (birth certificate).